tfrank64/Spotify-AR-Visualizer/README.md

 ## App Features

-* You can play your own Spotify music through the app
+* You can play your own Spotify music through the app.
-* Music visualizer responds to microphone levels
+* Music visualizer responds to microphone levels.
 * Moving closer and further from AR orb increases and reduces the music's volume level.
-* The app works with the ambient sounds where you are, no Spotify needed.
+* The app can work with ambient sounds where you are, no Spotify needed.
 * You can the change the color of the AR particles.

 ## Try It Yourself